rkannan26/DiabetesPredictor/README.md

 The model's accuracy is 79% currently, and HTML/CSS were used in implementing a Flask Application UI for aesthetic and usability.

-To use application, run app.py, with project structure:
+To use application, run app.py, with project structure (Model in main.py is located outside of the UI directory folder):

 UIdirectoryfolder/app.py